hello-pangea/dnd/CONTRIBUTING.md

 Thanks for considering contributing to `@react-forked/dnd`! ❤️

+Do not forget to read our [git commit guidelines](#-git-commit-guidelines) beforehand.

 There are a few categories of contribution so we'll go through them individually.

 ## Documentation